-In order to organize the study's deliverables and promote cooperation between the many organizations participating in the project a group of project reports were also developed.
-An overview of the plan of the study is given in the Swedish Pilot Project Plan report.
+In order to organize the study's deliverables and promote cooperation between the many organizations participating in the project, a group of project reports were developed.
+An overview of the plan of the study is given in the Swedish Pilot Project Plan report (Appendix E.1).